How to replicate a Linux web site content to a remote site

 Notice that we also configured the archive directory to be archivedir=”/backup6t/syncarchive3/%date%” where:

 %date% is in the format of YYYYMMDD.
-What this means is that any file that changed will be archived in the archive directory so we will have previous versions if we find the file under /backup6t.
+This means that any file that has changed will be archived in the archive directory, so we will have previous versions if we find the file under /backup6t.

 Running replication